363 Roman Emperor Julian moves from Antioch with an army of 90,000 to attack the Sassanid Empire, in a campaign that brings about his own death

 1496 English King Henry VII grants John Cabot (Giovanni Caboto) a commission to explore for new lands

 1770 Boston Massacre (Incident on King Street): British soldiers kill 5 men in a crowd throwing snowballs, stones and sticks at them.
 African American Crispus Attucks 1st to die; later held up as early black martyr.
 Massacre galvanizes anti-British feelings.

-1946Winston Churchill's "Iron Curtain" speech (Fulton Missouri) popularizes the term and draws attention to division of Europe
+1946Winston Churchill's "Iron Curtain" speech in Fulton, Missouri, popularizes the term and draws attention to the division of Europe